hoiton/MobPro_Spotifake/README.md

 # ToDo's
 - [ ] Remove bottom Navigation
-- [ ] Get Song title and artist from metadata
+- [x] Get Song title and artist from metadata
 - [ ] Album cover should be the same as the one in Spotify
 - [ ] Add a search bar
-- [ ] Add notification when song is playing
+- [x] Add notification when song is playing
+- [ ] Notification and player should disappear when closing the app
+- [ ] Add progress bar